dimsav/backup-engine/README.md

 php-mysql-backup
 ================

-A php toolset used to backup your project's files and mysql databases.
+A php script used to backup your project's files and mysql databases.
 The backups are archived as zip files, and sent to an dropbox account.

-This toolset is ideal to run cronjob backups.
+This script is ideal to run cronjob backups.

 ## Features

+* Multiple projects can be backed up at once
-* backup of many projects files
+* Backup of multiple directories per project
-* backup of many mysql databases
+* Backup of multiple databases per project
+* Password protection of backup files (.zip)
-* detailed logs
+* Detailed logs

-### Todo's

-* write system requirements in the readme file (file permissions)
-* write installation instructions
-* email notification in case of an error
-* add the option to send backups via ftp connection
+## Requirements

+This script can only be used in Unix systems (Linux, Mac), as we are using the zip command of the system.

+## Instructions

+1. Edit config.php to define your projects to be backed up
+2. run cron.php using command line or web server